Farming is more than a job — it’s a calling, a lifestyle, and often an identity passed down through generations.

 “Check the weather, check the markets, pay the land rent, order seed, contract next year’s crop, take the kids to the doctor…”

 The to-do list and bills can seem non-stop.
 In farming, there are a lot of factors out of your control.
 That can create stress that can potentially lead to serious impacts on your well-being.
-Check in on yourself, employees, or family to manage stress and remain resilient.
+Check in on yourself, employees, neighbors, and loved ones.
+Staying connected to those around us is an important part of living well.

 Warning Signs & Symptoms of a Crisis